 As responsible for the Faculty of Science SAXS instruments at NBI and FOOD I have introduced numerous students on all levels (1st year to PhD) to theoretical and practical issues regarding Small-Angle Scattering.
 This is an ongoing effort which in many cases leads to more deep collaborations and joint publications.

-I am course responsible and main lecturer on the first year course on Linear Algebra and Classical Mechanics (Mat N) on the Nano-Science education at University of Copenhagen.
+I was course responsible and main lecturer on the first year course on Linear Algebra and Classical Mechanics (Mat N) on the Nano-Science education at University of Copenhagen.
 Together with Jesper Bruun from the Dept. of Science Education and Jonas Søgaard Juul from NBI I have been in charge of a complete makeover of the course which is now a flipped classroom based course - we use online lectures and several powerful software packages to increase learning outcome.
 The 2016 course was evaluated as a category A course: a particularly well-functioning course with the ability to inspire others teaching.
 I was also the recipient of the 2017 'Jens Martin' award for the work on this course.
 Read more HERE.

 I taught the Small-Angle Scattering part of the nano-tools course on the Nanoscience education.
 This includes supervising groups who choose to use scattering in their project work and making a series of theoretical exercises.
 Course description here.